szarroug3/recipes/recipes/meals/pub_style_shepherds_pie_with_white_cheddar_and_thyme_mashed_potatoes.md

 #### Finish Filling:
 1. Gradually pour 1/2 cup water (3/4 cup for 4 servings) into pan with beef mixture.
 2. Stir in stock concentrates and bring to a boil.
 Cook until mixture is very thick, 1-2 minutes.
 Turn off heat.
 3. Taste and season with salt and pepper.
-TIP: If your pan isn’t ovenproof, transfer mixture to a baking dish.
+TIP: If your pan isn't ovenproof, transfer mixture to a baking dish.

 #### Finish & Serve:
 1. Top beef filling with an even layer of mashed potatoes, leaving a gap around edge of pan.
 Evenly sprinkle with cheddar.